jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace.
 ```

 Don't panic!
-The error `OutOfBound` represents our program tries to access some memory that out of bound.
+The error tells us our program access some memory that out of bound.

-The target `riscv64imac-unknown-none-elf` have a little different behavior on compiling the program entry point, use `riscv64-unknown-elf-objdump -D <binary>` to disassembly we can find out that there no `.text` section, we must write a linker script to indicates the entry point.
+The `riscv64imac-unknown-none-elf` target is little different on handling the entry point, use `riscv64-unknown-elf-objdump -D <binary>` to disassembly we can find out that there no `.text` section, we must write a linker script to indicates the entry point.

 ## Customize linker script

-A basic linker script, including the `.text`, `.sdata`, `.riscv` sections and the entry point: `ENTRY(start)`.
+We write a basic linker script, to indicate's the section `.text`, `.sdata`, `.riscv` and the entry point: `ENTRY(start)`.

 Put the linker script to `contract/linker.ld`